strdavis/web-solitaire/README.md

 # web-solitaire
-A Solitaire implementation written in Javascript for use with an HTML5 canvas.
+A Solitaire implementation written in Javascript to load into an HTML5 canvas.
 Requires the use of two HTML buttons for toggling deal type and triggering new games.
 <br /><br />

 ![Gameplay Demo](demo/solitaire-gameplay.gif)